Mcamacho457/BlueskyCrawler/README.md

-# RedditCrawler
+# BlueSkyCrawler
-A reddit post crawler which finds relevant conspiracy theories and paranormal encounters to a user's query as defined.
+A BlueSky post crawler which finds relevant conspiracy theories and paranormal encounters to a user's query as defined.